-The key difference in the model between equations 14 and 19 is that now the inflation target is an additional source of information that the agents use to form their expectations.
+The key difference in the model between equations 23 and 26 is that now the inflation target is an additional source of information that the agents use to form their expectations.
+There are a few reasons to include this change in the PLM.
+First, there was an explicit adoption of the new policy regime with amendments to the objectives of the central bank.